theogroup/ogroup.net/src/_posts/2018-10-01-the-top-6-strategies-of-new-luxury.md

       **Brand Value: Freedom&nbsp;**

-      There has been a growing cultural shit away from ownership and towards on-demand use has been one of the largest global transformations (Uber, Lyft, Airbnb, etc.) in the past decade - adopted by mass and luxury brands alike.
+      There has been a growing cultural shift away from ownership and towards on-demand use has been one of the largest global transformations (Uber, Lyft, Airbnb, etc.) in the past decade - adopted by mass and luxury brands alike.
 This approach is not easy to implement for many businesses that